rajwindersxxx/maptyChallange/readme.md

 - JavaScript (ES6) with modern features such as classes and template literals.
 - LocalStorage for saving and persisting workouts.
 - APIs for geocoding (OpenCage) and real-time weather data (open metro weather ap).

+### Running locally

+- its simple project with only have one script.js , index.html and css
+- to run this project uncomment orignal api links and remove my api.tiven.xyz get your own api key from opencage api free.

 ### pending challage

 - Draw Workout Routes: Instead of just placing markers, the app now draws routes for workouts, providing a visual path of the workout.

+### Your feedback is valuable
+-Feel free to share any advice on how I can improve my project and things I should avoid